-The National Association of REALTORS® supports a secondary mortgage market model that includes some level of government participation, but protects the taxpayer while ensuring that all creditworthy consumers have reasonable access to mortgage capital so that they too may attain the American Dream - homeownership.
-We believe that the U.S. housing finance system is unique and serves a unique group of people who strongly desire a real piece of America.
-All potential solutions should focus on this key point.
+The National Association of REALTORS® applauds Chairman Garrett's efforts to bring back stability and confidence in the private label mortgage securities market space.
+However, we believe that this bill will be most effective if coupled with legislation that supports a secondary mortgage market model that includes some level of government participation, while protecting the taxpayer and ensuring that all creditworthy consumers have reasonable access to mortgage capital so that they too may attain the American Dream: homeownership.

-I thank you for this opportunity to present our thoughts on the U.S. housing finance system, and as always, the National Association of REALTORS® is at the call of Congress, and our industry partners, to continue working toward finding a solution that best meets the needs of the U.S. housing consumer and their desire for homeownership.
+I thank you for this opportunity to present our thoughts on the Private Mortgage Market Act.
+The National Association of REALTORS® is anxious to work with the Chairman, and our industry partners, on this thoughtful piece of legislation which is an excellent first step toward finding a solution that best meets the needs of the U.S. housing consumer and their desire for homeownership.

-APPENDIX A

-KEY GSE REFORM POINTS BASED ON NAR'S PRINCIPLES
+APPENDIX A: KEY GSE REFORM POINTS BASED ON NAR's PRINCIPLES